NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 ### ElectricLoadCenter:Distribution

-ElectricLoadCenter:Distribution objects are used to include on-site electricity generators in a simulation.
-The electric load center dispatches generators according to operation schemes and tracks and reports the amount of electricity generated and purchased.
-When using on-site generators, the program provides a    net    report where the total electricity used is reduced by the amount generated on site.
-Electrical demand tracking is done by the internal or custom meters used by EnergyPlus for reporting.
+ElectricLoadCenter:Distribution objects are used to include on-site electricity generators and or storage in a simulation.
+The electric load center dispatches both generators and storage according to operation schemes and tracks and reports the amount of electricity generated and purchased.
+When using on-site generators, the program provides various reports for the electricity used, generated on site, stored, exported etc.  There are two separate operation schemes, one for generators and a second for storage, and they can be different.
+The generator operation is managed before the storage operation.
+Facility electrical demand tracking is done by the internal or custom meters used by EnergyPlus for reporting.
 The thermal demand tracking uses internal load calculations from the plant simulation.
 The dispatching of different generators is based on expectations based on their nominal/rated electric power output.
 If the current conditions are such that the generator model determines that generation was higher or lower, then the results of the dispatch may differ from expectations.

 Multiple different ElectricLoadCenter:Distribution objects can be included in an input file.
 A great deal of flexibility is available by mixing different load centers and operating schemes.
 If multiple load centers are used, the supervisory control will dispatch generators sequentially across the load centers.
 Therefore, the order of these input objects in the IDF file becomes important with the generators associated with first load center in the file being the first to be managed.
 A certain amount of caution is needed to avoid conflicting operating schemes.

-The electricity produced from photovoltaic arrays will be reported in the electricity produced output variable and will reduce the demand that the generators will try to meet for that timestep.

 #### Field: Name